aptejada/aptejada/README.md

 <h1 align="center">Hi 👋, I'm Aubrey </h1>
 <h3 align="center">Fascinated by the host-microbe-microbe interactions.
 Enthused by how codes conceal and reveal the mysteries of life.
-Sometimes, I wonder why I feel the spark of joy in doing bioinformatics/data science despite its steep learning curve.
-Though, I'll admit, 🤯😮‍💨 I grumble in front of my computer screen, sometimes (or most of the time) 👩‍💻. </h3>
+I enjoy bioinformatics.
+Though I'll admit, 🤯😮‍💨 I grumble in front of my computer screen, sometimes (or most of the time) while doing bioinfomatics analyses 👩‍💻. </h3>

 - 🔭 I’m currently working on the [Giant Clam Microbiome Project](https://github.com/aptejada/GCMicrobiome) <code><color style=red>NOTE: Script is currently under modification.
 It will be available soon </code>

 - 🔭 I am also contributing to the [bacteriophage whole genome](https://github.com/vipp2) research studies of the Virology and Vaccine Institute of the Philippines

-- 🌱 I keep on learning **data science - bioinformatics, and concepts related to microbiology and molecular sciences.**
+- 🌱 I keep on learning **data science - bioinformatics and concepts related to microbiology and molecular sciences.**

-- ⚡ Fun fact **My favorite part of doing scientific research is when I hyperfocus on my computer screen, waiting for the scripts/codes to issue an error message or not.
+- ⚡ Fun fact **My favorite part of doing scientific research is when I hyperfocus on my computer screen while waiting for the scripts/codes to issue an error message or not.
 That's how I learned most of my bioinformatics and data analytics skill set.
 Life update as of August 2024: I am an ULAP.org scholar (Training for Azure and Github Fundamentals)**

 <h3 align="left">Connect with me:</h3>
 <p align="left">